rodrikw/allthingsdocs-airspace/content/english/_index.md

   enable: true
   title: "About Me"
   description: "Rodrik Wade"
-  content: "I'm a documentation specialist with more than 20 years’ experience designing and developing training and product documentation, as well as managing training and documentation teams.
-I have a particular interest in the technologies used to create and deliver online and print documentation.
+  content: "I have over 20 years’ experience designing and developing training and product documentation, as well as managing training and documentation teams.
+A particular interest is the technologies used to create and deliver online and print documentation.

 I live in Somerset West, on the outskirts of Cape Town, South Africa."